-- Banana is one of the favorite fruits for many people because it can lift depression and Europeans often call it a happy fruit.
+- Banana is one of the favorite fruits for many people because it can help lift depression and Europeans often call it a happy fruit.
 Bananas contain folic acid that can help the brain produce 5-HT, which helps dispel irritable emotions and pessimism.

 - It is a good fruit to help girls lose weight, since it is rich in nutrition and low in calories.

 - Since bananas are packed with vitamins, they can help prevent heart disease and lower high blood pressure.

 - Due to the fiber-pectin contained in bananas, they will also help treat constipation.

 - The peel of a banana contains material, which can inhibit the growth and proliferation of the fungus and bacteria; therefore, it will help relieve athletics foot and other diseases.